• Skip to primary navigation

 Banco!
 Just what we needed!
 Xingping is located between Guilin and Yangshuo, on the Li River.
 We didn’t see Yangshuo 10 years ago, but it’s easy to imagine that it would look like Xingping today!
 We really loved this small village, especially as we found one of the best hostels on our trip

 Our Inn?
 This Old Place.
-Yes yes yes, it is the same name as the Guilin Inn 🙂 We never knew if they were together or not… Haha Anyway, here too you can book your room directly on Hotelscombined.
+Yes yes yes, it is the same name as the Guilin Inn 🙂 We never knew if they were together or not… Haha Anyway, here too you can book your room directly on Booking.

 Our little stay in Xingping